shaloo/docs.arcana/docs/ca/faq.md

 ??? an-faq "Who is the target audience for the CA-SDK?"

-    Arcana's CA SDK helps Web3 dApp developers handle fragmented blockchain assets, letting users spend on any chain.
+    {{config.extra.arcana.ca_sdk_name}} helps Web3 dApp developers handle fragmented blockchain assets, letting users spend on any chain.
 It integrates with dApps to offer unified balances across chains.

     For a complete list of real life applications of unified balance, see [[ca-usecases|use cases]] section.

-??? an-faq "Who is the target audience for the standalone Arcana CA wallet?"
+??? an-faq "Who is the target audience for the standalone {{config.extra.arcana.company_name}} standalone CA wallet?"

-    The standalone Arcana CA wallet is meant for wallet users and offers limited support at the moment.
+    The standalone {{config.extra.arcana.company_name}} standalone CA wallet is meant for wallet users and offers limited support at the moment.

     It enables unified balance and solves liquidity fragmentation when using any of the supported [[ca-stack#chains| chains]] and [[ca-stack#tokens|tokens]] in the context of the supported [[ca-stack#apps]].
 We will be adding support for newer Web3 apps soon.

     !!! an-tip "$100 limit"

-        The standalone Arcana CA wallet has a $100 limit for transactions needing chain abstraction.
+        The standalone {{config.extra.arcana.company_name}} standalone CA wallet has a $100 limit for transactions needing chain abstraction.
 Transfers on the same chain have no limit.

 ??? an-faq "Can you give me an example of liquidity fragmentation and how the CA SDK solves it?"